Picking flowers: Hands-on FLEUR

 Our school will consist of lectures covering three main areas: a) the underlying basic theory, b) the installation and usage of FLEUR and its AiiDA interface, c) more specialized theortical description relevant for typical FLEUR calculations.

-In detail we plan lectures on:
+In detail we plan the following lectures: